Water supply and sanitation in India: Total Sanitation Campaign

-In 1999 a demand-driven and people-centered sanitation program was initiated under the name Total Sanitation Campaign (TSC) which has some similarities with community-led total sanitation (CLTS), but is not the same.
+In 1999 a demand-driven and people-centred sanitation programme was initiated under the name Total Sanitation Campaign (TSC) which has some similarities with community-led total sanitation (CLTS), but is not the same.
 It evolved from the limited achievements of the first structured programme for rural sanitation in India, the Central Rural Sanitation Programme, which had minimal community participation.
 The main goal of Total Sanitation Campaign is to eradicate the practice of open defecation by 2017.
 Community-led total sanitation is not focused on building infrastructure, but on preventing open defecation through self-awareness and shame.
-In Maharashtra where the program started more than 2000 Gram Panchayats have achieved "open defecation free" status.
-Villages that achieve this status receive monetary rewards and high publicity under a program called Nirmal Gram Puraskar.
+In Maharashtra where the programme started more than 2000 Gram Panchayats have achieved "open defecation free" status.
+Villages that achieve this status receive monetary rewards and high publicity under a programme called Nirmal Gram Puraskar.

 A new sanitation campaign was launched as Swachh Bharat Abhiyan (Clean India Mission) in October 2014.

-As of 1 December 2017, Total Sanitation Coverage throughout India has risen to 73% up from 42% on October 2, 2014, the day Swachh Bharat Abhiyan was launched.
+As of 1 December 2017, Total Sanitation Coverage throughout India has risen to 73% up from 42% on 2 October 2014, the day Swachh Bharat Abhiyan was launched.